FANTASTIC TALES!

 She also had blood tests done, as she was SURE that my white blood cell count was going to be through the roof, and she suspected I would need to go to the hospital for I.V. antibiotics.

-Imagine her surprise when my white blood cell came back totally normal, my blood sparkling clean.
+Imagine her surprise when my white blood cell count came back totally normal, my blood sparkling clean.
 Haha!!
 Told ya.

 Still, I’m glad I got the antibiotics, as I could tell they were speeding up the healing process, and what’s more, my acceptance of their use and the role they could play was significant for me personally.